alshapton/Pyntel4004/README.md

 - No 3rd party libraries to be used (i.e. pure Python).
 - Build a fully-working i4004 opcode emulator.
 - Build a fully-working assembler which generates correct op-codes.
-- Construct a fully-working software-based i4004 chip which can use the generated object code from the compiler (possibly using micro-python or circuit python on an Ardiuno Board).
+- Construct a fully-working software-based i4004 chip which can use the generated object code from the compiler.
+- Enable code assembled with Pyntel4004 to be run on a real i4004 chipset
+- Enable code assembled with Pyntel4004 to be run on a retroShield4004 for Arduino

 ## Status